vishdrck/vishdrck/README.md

 **vishdrck/vishdrck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 👨🏽‍💻 I’m currently an SE intern with [EchonLabs](https://echonlabs.com/) working on ERP/CRM/Web systems
+- 👨🏽‍💻 I’m currently an SE intern at [EchonLabs](https://echonlabs.com/) working on ERP/CRM/Web systems
 - 🌱 I’m currently self-studying Artificial Inteligence
 - 🤔 Looking for new Home Automationable OS idea and working on it.
 - 💼 I’m pursuing a Bachelor's degree in Computer Science